Who is Sir Francis Drake?

 However, the Panamá raids did not satisfy Drake’s restless soul.
 His thoughts kept returning to the New World’s silver, pearls, gold, and emeralds.
 In the interior of Panamá, escaped black slaves had aided Drake’s raids, and on one occasion, had led him to a tree from whose top he had viewed the Pacific Ocean for the first time.
 He had “besought almighty God of his goodness to give him life and leave to sail once in an English ship in that sea.”
-He had come to understand the flow of silver from the mines of Potosí in upper Peru, through Peru’s port of Callao, to Panamá, across the isthmus, and then on to Spain via Havana and the Azores.
+He had come to understand the flow of silver from the mines of Potosí in upper Peru, through Peru’s ports of Callao, Arica, Chule, and Pisagua, across the Isthmus of Panama, and then on to Spain via Havana and the Azores.
 This route was King Philip II’s economic lifeline, and that wealth was a continual threat to the survival of Elizabeth’s England, of her Dutch allies, and of all Protestant Northern Europe.
 It was supplemented by a rich and vigorous trans-Pacific trade.
 Each Spanish galleon carried a fortune.

 That economic lifeline lingered as an open prey, one to be hunted and devoured in the near future.
 That hunt was initiated when Drake formulated a plan which eventually resulted in his circumnavigation.
 His scheme included investors and Queen Elizabeth’s tacit sanction.
 Sailing on his ship, the plucky Golden Hind, this plan took Drake into the Pacific where he found virtually defenseless, utterly unsuspecting, and richly laden quarries.
 Time after time Drake raided ships and towns along the west coast of King Philip’s colonial dominion.
 Even before he began raiding his last town, Guatulco, the Golden Hind, heavily loaded with treasure and in need of repair.